Run an energy comparison and save an average of £120*

-*You could save an average of £292: Between 1 January 2020 and 30 June 2020, people who switched energy supplier for electricity-only with Uswitch saved an average of £292.
+*You could save an average of £120: Between 1 July 2020 and 31 December 2020, people who switched energy supplier for electricity only with Uswitch saved an average of £120.

-If you're coming to the end of your electricity contract, moving home or looking to split your fuels after years on a dual fuel plan, this is the time to compare electricity-only deals and switch to a new one to help save money.
+If you're coming to the end of your electricity contract, moving home, or looking to split your fuels after years on a dual-fuel plan, now is the perfect time to compare electricity prices and switch to a new electricity tariff to help save money.

-An electricity-only plan is, as the name suggests, an energy tariff that covers only electricity and not gas.
-That means that unlike dual fuel tariffs where your gas and electricity are charged in one single bill, you will only be charged for electricity.
-You would have to source your gas plan (if you need one) separately.
+As its name suggests, an electricity-only plan is an energy tariff that covers only electricity and not gas.
+That means that unlike dual fuel tariffs where your gas and electricity are combined into a single bill, you’ll only be charged for electricity.
+If you needed one, you would have to source your gas plan separately.

-Electricity-only plans are technically designed for those who only use electricity so nobody has to pay for gas they’d never use, but those who use both are able to get single-fuel tariffs for each one if they wish.
-This might be because it’s cheaper, or they want to sign up to a certain provider for a certain fuel type.
+Electricity-only plans are technically designed for those who only use electricity, so you’re not paying a standing charge for gas you’d never use.
+Nevertheless, if you use both fuels you can still get single fuel tariffs for each type of energy if you wish.
+This might be because sourcing both fuels separately works out cheaper, or perhaps you want to sign up to a certain provider for a certain fuel type.

-No savvy shopper goes for the first deal they see, it always pays to shop around.
+No savvy shopper goes for the first deal they see, it always pays to shop around and compare electricity rates.
 But this can often be time-consuming and tedious.
-Money.co.uk saves you the fuss and lets you see all the best prices in one place, so in just a few clicks you can find almost every electricity price currently available and pick the best one for you.
+Money.co.uk saves you the fuss and lets you see all the best prices in one place, so in just a few clicks you can find almost every electricity price currently available and pick the cheapest electricity supplier for you.

 Most suppliers will happily offer you a single fuel tariff, so you’re not missing out if you choose to go this way.
 Electricity-only providers include: